Regent's Park NW1 4RY

 Yes!
 There’s something for toddlers, teens and everyone in between.
 Under-3s go free too.

-Don’t miss Penguin Beach, the Rainforest Life walkthrough, or the lion enclosure – it’s like being on safari in central London.
+Don’t miss Penguin Beach, the Rainforest Life walkthrough, the new Zoo Town or the lion enclosure – it’s like being on safari in central London.

 Absolutely.
 There are picnic spots throughout the zoo, plus cafés and kiosks if you fancy something hot.